Alleghany County DWI Court Process

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: The prosecution (the District Attorney's office) has the burden of proving beyond a reasonable doubt that you were driving while impaired.
-This means they must present evidence showing that you were operating a vehicle on a public highway while your blood alcohol concentration (BAC) was 0.08% or higher, or that you were appreciably impaired by alcohol or another substance.
+- What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired, meaning your blood alcohol concentration (BAC) was 0.08 or higher, or that you were appreciably impaired by alcohol or drugs.

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause for the traffic stop, or demonstrating that you were not actually impaired at the time of driving.
-Your attorney will assess the facts of your case and develop the most appropriate defense strategy.
+- Common defenses: Common defenses include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Alleghany County, NC